 Implementing public policy without understanding its economic impacts can be costly and unproductive.
 This problem is paramount when a price of carbon dioxide $(CO_2)$ emissions is considered as a vehicle for abatement.
-The United States Congressional Budget Office, Environmental Protection Agency, and Department of Energy's Energy Information Administration have all released their estimates of the macro-economic impact of various proposals for environmental legislation.
-The focus of these studies is on the level of output variables such as the amount of $CO_2$ emissions, the cost of emissions allowances, and the broad impact of increased electricity prices, rather than on the marginal effects of policy change.
-This paper utilizes a model that simulates the dispatch of electric generating units in the state of Florida under various prices for CO2 emissions, and analyzes the challenges that may arise in the determination of optimal emissions abatement policy.
-At relatively low CO2 prices emissions levels decrease as CO2 prices increase.
-However, once this initial reduction has been achieved, further increases in CO2 prices may do little to decrease emissions until a 'critical point' has been achieved and more coal generation is displaced by natural gas.
-This paper demonstrates how the incremental cost of abatement curves may intersect with a $CO_2$ tax at many levels of abatement, allowing for different characterizations of the 'optimum'.
-Therefore, agreement on the marginal costs and the marginal benefits of CO2 abatement can be seen as a necessary condition for the determination of an optimal level of abatement, but not a sufficient one.
+The U, S. Congressional Budget Office, Environmental Protection Agency, and Department of Energy's Energy Information Administration have all released their estimates of the macro-economic impact of various proposals for environmental legislation.
+These studies focus on levels of variables such as the amount of CO2 emissions, the cost of emissions allowances, and the broad impact of increased electricity prices, rather than on the marginal effects of policy change.
+This paper addresses this deficiency by utilizing a model that simulates the dispatch of electric generating units in the state of Florida and demonstrates that the incremental cost of abatement curves may fluctuate and may not be well-behaved, and that this complicates identifying an 'optimal' level of abatement and how it may be achieved.
+Agreement on the marginal costs and marginal benefits of CO2 abatement can be seen as a necessary condition for the determination of an optimal level of abatement, but not a sufficient one.